COSC3020/theory-vs-practice-Hrics12-1/README.md

   complexity suggests a different time.

   1.The asymptotic anaylisis is $log_n$ for a binary tree.
 If the binary search tree is not as efficent as $log n$ and is unbalanced it could result in a linear search time $O(n)$.
 For 10,000 elements this would increase the time dramatically.\
   2.The hardware side where memory caches and CPUs are not taken into account.
 If the tree is stored on a hard drive on one machine and in the RAM on a second machine.
-You woudl see time increases because of the access times.
+You would see time increases because of the access times.
-  3.
+  3. Even if were only searching the tree and not building it there could still be issues where you have high overhead in the function calls.
+It kind of ties into the second reason.
+If you are continuously allocating or deallocating memory during the search then it will impact the search time.